jminer/clear-coat/STATUS.md

 - FlatButton (use a regular button that looks native)
 - GetText (overlap with other dialogs, modal, and limited)
 - ListDialog (modal and limited)
+- MessageDlg (overlap with Alarm and non-customizable button text, which is usually worse UX)
 - Sbox (I've never seen a program with one of these)
 - Spin and SpinBox (text boxes support spin controls)